forefireAPI/forefire/paper/paper.md

 ![Default web interface accessed trough ForeFire internal HTTP service and exposing interactive commands.
 The simulation here is a wildfire in Portugal with ForeFire coupled with an atmospheric model that provides winds](gui.jpg)

-With pre-compiled datasets over a large area, it enables simulation services of continent‑wide operational forecasting, to find the best escape routes [@kamilaris2023] or in the French public national WildFire Decision Support System [OPEN DFCI](https://opendfci.fr/), in the [FireCaster demonstration platform](https://forefire.univ-corse.fr/) while also of use in several commercial companies.
+By utilizing pre-compiled datasets over extensive regions, this approach supports continent-wide operational forecasting services.
+It is applied in identifying optimal escape routes [@kamilaris2023], integrated into the French national WildFire Decision Support System [OPEN DFCI](https://opendfci.fr/), showcased on the [FireCaster demonstration platform](https://forefire.univ-corse.fr/), and adopted by various commercial companies.

 But the ability to run as batch also means it can be used to perform systematic model evaluation [@filippi2014] generate simulation ensembles [@allaire2020] or large simulation databases for deep learning [@allaire2021],[@allaire2022]